wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

 ## Sending Data from Spring Boot Into Our Service

-You can send data from your Spring Boot applications into our service using the Wavefront for Spring Boot Starter (all users) or the Wavefront Spring Boot integration (customers and free trial users).
+You can send data from your Spring Boot applications into our service using the Wavefront for Spring Boot Starter (all users) or the Wavefront Spring Boot integration (customers).

 * **Wavefront for Spring Boot Starter**<br/> If you configure your application with the Wavefront for Spring Boot starter, you can send metrics, histograms, and traces/spans to our service.
 Once the data is in our service, you can view your data, find hotspots, and gather more data.

-  - **Freemium**: All users can run the Spring Boot Starter with the default settings to view their data in the freemium instance.
+  All users can run the Spring Boot Starter with the default settings to view their data in the freemium instance.
 Certain limitations apply, for example, alerts are not available, but you don't have to sign up.

-  - **Customer or Free Trial User**: Customers or free trial users can modify the default Wavefront Spring Boot Starter to send data to their cluster.
-You can sign up for a [free 30-day trial here](https://tanzu.vmware.com/observability).
-* **Wavefront Spring Boot Integration**: Customers and free trial users can access the Wavefront Spring Boot integration directly from their clusters.
+* **Wavefront Spring Boot Integration**: Customers can access the Wavefront Spring Boot integration directly from their clusters.

 ## Dashboards